 How Does A Retail Traffic Counter Function?

 Infrared technology is a very popular technology used by traffic and people counting companies in the market today.
-With the infrared system the device will count all people going both in and out of your location or store.
-If you have a sales person, delivery person or another employee that comes into your business they will be counted as an opportunity in the system.
+With the infrared system, the device will count all people going both in and out of your location or store.
+If you have a salesperson, delivery person, or another employee that comes into your business they will be counted as an opportunity in the system.
 If a family of 5 comes each and every person in that group will be counted (10 total counts – entering and leaving) instead of 1 customer opportunity.
-For these reasons infrared technology will not provide your business an accurate opportunity count.
+For these reasons, infrared technology will not provide your business with an accurate opportunity count.
 The old saying holds true when it comes to this data; Garbage In/Garbage Out.

-The 2nd most commonly used technology is smartphone tracking.
+Another commonly used technology is smartphone tracking.
 A recent consumer survey by the Federal Trade Commission indicated that a majority of people do not want to be tracked via their smartphone devices.
-The data that was obtained found that “8 out of 10 shoppers do not want stores to track their movements via smartphone” and “nearly half (43%) of shoppers are less likely to shop at a favorite retailer if the brand implements a smart phone tracking program.”
+The data that was obtained found that “8 out of 10 shoppers do not want stores to track their movements via smartphone” and “nearly half (43%) of shoppers are less likely to shop at a favorite retailer if the brand implements a smartphone tracking program.”
 To go along with that only about 2/3s of adults in America about 68% actually have a smartphone.
 In essence there are two results from using this kind of traffic counting system; you will drive away clients or you will get inaccurate counts.
-Neither of these options are positive for a retail owner and operator.
+Neither of these options is positive for a retail owner and operator.

-At approximately the same or lower market price, TraxSales system avoids these traffic counter downfalls.
-The Visual Proof 2 Traffic Counting System provides accuracy by ONLY counting clients that are coming into the store, giving you photos of the people entering so you can remove any person that is not a client, and counts groups as only 1.
-This is the preferred method, but if you want a percentage taken out automatically so humans never have to touch the system this can be implemented as well
+At approximately the same or lower market price, the TraxSales People Counter avoids these traffic counter downfalls.
+The Visual Proof 2 Traffic Counting System provides accuracy by ONLY counting clients that are coming into the store, giving you photos of the people entering so you can remove any person that is not a client, and counting groups as only 1.
+This is the preferred method, but if you want a percentage taken out automatically so humans never have to touch the system this can be implemented as well.

 As you already know by your use of traffic counters or your decisions to implement a traffic counting system in your business obtaining data in order to monitor your business is important.
-But if that data you are collecting is not accurate then you might be making business and marketing decisions that could be a detriment to your sales revenue stream.
+But if the data you are collecting is not accurate then you might be making business and marketing decisions that could be detrimental to your sales revenue stream.